JaDogg/sbx/README.md

 * [x] On show or when 1-6 is clicked focus on the text box
 	* So you can practice
 * [x] Keep the last sessions in a string (string stack) :)
-* [ ] Create a new algorithm that can use a gradient descent based on past scores need minimum 5 items but if we have about 20 or more we can be more confident.
+* [ ] ~Create a new algorithm that can use a gradient descent based on past scores need minimum 5 items but if we have about 20 or more we can be more confident.~ - maybe later
 * [ ] Implement Sm2+
 * [ ] Implement Sm4
 * [ ] Past stat graph